miftah704/rsc-api-handler-laravel/README.md

     }
 ```
 - Api Response Handlers
-or you can create api response and automatically output is json
+Alternatively, you can create an API response and the output will be automatically in JSON format.
 ```php
     public function find($id)
     {